zack-bitcoin/amoveo/docs/getting-started/firewall.md

+A useful command to look at what your ports are currently doing:
+`netstat -atu | grep "LISTEN"`

 epmd should start automatically, and you can just leave it running.
 So you probably never have to use these commands:

 If epmd is stuck running on a loopback interface, you may want to restart it so that your programs will run properly in the background again.

-Now that the fire wall is working, you can turn on epmd:
+Now that the fire wall is working, you can turn on epmd (if you do it manually, it is recommended to start epmd as root.):
 `epmd -daemon`

 epmd will continue running even if Amoveo is turned off.
 To turn off epmd use